mortar-works/mortar-website/src/site/use-cases/income-generation.md

 Creating Positive Cultures of Forbearance
 -----------------------------------------------------------------------------------------------------------------------------

-The way in which arrears are recognised and responded to represents a company's entire approach and attitude to forbearance.
-In many cases this **culture of forbearance** undermines or enters into conflict with the customer relationship.
-The starting point for customer engagement is often in response to either a problem or a debt.
-We are waiting for problems to arise and for our customers to become debtors, putting the finance team in **compromised and negative positions**.
-Not the best place from which to achieve positive results.
+Recognising and responded to invoices and arrears represents a company's **culture of forbearance** and often undermines and enters into conflict with the customer relationship.
+For many companies the starting point for customer engagement is too often in response to either a problem or a debt.
+This reactive relationship is not a good place from which to achieve positive results.
+As a consequence cases can easily build up, and customers are either waiting for their problems to be dealt with, or are yet to be informed that they have outstanding owings.
+Everyone in the pipeline ends up in **compromised and negative positiosn**.

 Whilst restricting the development of customer relationships, being on the backfoot also generates an enormous excess workload for the income and collections team.
 Mortar's systems are therefore based around an **advanced knowledge and understanding of forbearance**, using digital customer engagement strategies to monitor successful methods and patterns of behaviour, helping your teams to replicate and improve sequences of success.
 At Mortar we focus on establishing bespoke services and sequencing to help **drive your key performance indicators (KPIs)**.
 We also provide access to a new suite of analytics and tooling to help you drive new KPIs, such as **mean time to arrears acknowledgement (MTTAA)** and **mean time to arrears resolution (MTTAR)**.